Gullah Geechee community reaches a deal with Ga. county in a fight for services

 "My question is, when do you stop oppressing?"
 Hall said.
 "Let us live."

-Recently Hall and the remaining residents of Sapelo Island have received some good news.
+Recently Hall and other residents of Sapelo Island have received some good news.
 In 2020, Georgia agreed to improve the docks and passenger ferry service.

 Gullah Geechee community also reached a $2 million settlement with McIntosh County.
 The county has also committed to providing better emergency, medical, fire and road services to the island.

-Hall hopes that the settlement and new commitments from both the local and state governments is the start of a bigger vision that he has for Sapelo Island.
+Hall hopes that the settlement and new commitments from both the local and state governments is the start of a bigger vision that Hall has for Sapelo Island.

 "Bringing our children back home and our grandchildren back home and to sustain for the next 10 generations as we already have," Hall said.